leoetlino/botw-re-notes/tools/tool_usage.md

 For example, if you pass a path like `Mods/BotW/System/Version.txt`, you will likely want to pass `--base-path Mods/BotW` to get rid of the leading components.

-If you pass only a single directory, you can use `--auto-base-path` (shorthand: `-a`) to make it set the base path automatically.
+If only a single directory is passed, the base path is set for you automatically.

 So typical usage example:

-    sarctool create  ~/botw/Bootup/  ~/botw/ModifiedBootup.pack -a
+    sarctool create  ~/botw/Bootup/  ~/botw/ModifiedBootup.pack

 ### Update an archive